Forsyth Barr Stadium: Concerts

 The stadium has hosted musical performances by international artists starting with Elton John in November 2011.
 Other notable acts to have performed at the stadium include Macklemore (2013), Aerosmith (2013), Paul Simon (2013), Tinie Tempah (2014), Rod Stewart (2015), Neil Diamond (2015), Fleetwood Mac (2015), Black Sabbath (2016), Stevie Nicks (2017), Roger Waters (2018), Robbie Williams (2018), and Ed Sheeran (2018).
 It also hosted Kendrick Lamar, Shania Twain, and P!nk during 2018.
 The Eagles, Fleetwood Mac, Elton John & Queen + Adam Lambert performed at the stadium between 2019 and 2020.
 Live music returned to the venue after the pandemic with shows from Red Hot Chili Peppers supported by Post Malone, Rod Stewart and Cyndi Lauper in 2023.

 Ed Sheeran's three concerts during his 2018 tour set a new record for concerts in Dunedin, pulling in an audience between them of 108,000 people, with almost 70,000 of those attending coming from outside the city.
 On 5 March 2024, P!nk returned to the stadium for her Summer Carnival, performing of a record-breaking crowd of over 37,000 fans.

 University of Otago

-The Forsyth Barr Stadium was partly funded by the University of Otago, and several university facilities are part of the complex, including a gymnasium complex, academic work and lecture spaces, and support facilities.
+The Forsyth Barr Stadium was partly funded by the University of Otago, and several university facilities are nearby or part of the complex, including the UNIPOL gymnasium complex (which was funded, and initially owned, by University of Otago, Otago University Students' Association and Otago Polytechnic Students' Association), academic work and lecture spaces, and support facilities.
 The stadium is connected to the university, of which the main campus is 1000 metres to the northwest, by a series of landscaped areas, and a dedicated university building, University Plaza Building One, lies adjacent to the stadium.